PunchiiNadia/EarlyRoboticsCreations2023/README.md

 ---

 ## 🧩 Features
-- Arduino code for all projects
+- Arduino code and wiring diagrams for all projects
-- Wiring diagram for the musical birthday box project
-- 3D design models and circuit simulations for some projects
+- 3D design models and circuit simulations
 - Step-by-step project documentation
-- Reflection and lessons learned
+- Reflection and lessons learned for each build

 ---